Sacramento State Hornets baseball: John Smith Field

 John Smith Field is a baseball stadium on the California State University, Sacramento campus in Sacramento, California that seats 1,200 people.
 It opened in 1953 and was known as Hornet Stadium.
 In 2010, it was named in honor of longtime coach John Smith.

 Head coaches (Division I only)

 Records taken from the Sac State coaching history.

 Year-by-year NCAA Division I results

 Records taken from the Sac State year-by-year results.

-NCAA Division I Tournament history
+NCAA Tournament appearances

-The NCAA Division I baseball tournament started in 1947.

-The format of the tournament has changed through the years.

 Sacramento State began playing Division I baseball in 1990.
+They have played in the NCAA Division I baseball tournament three times.
+The Hornets have a record of 2–6.